 - Grid computing – this was the basic model for virtual supercomputers.
 It’s like a grid or a web that includes multiple physical terminals.
 These terminals pool their resources in order to perform larger and more complicated tasks;

 - Fog Computing – requested data is processed at a network level using smart devices.
 This computing model excludes the use of remote location for sending data.

 - Peer-to-peer model – a variant of the client-server model.
 The main difference is that the client is concomitantly supplier and client.

 Types of Cloud Storage

-Presently, we can discuss three major types of cloud storage services: private, public and hybrid cloud storage services.
+Presently, we can discuss four major types of cloud storage services: private, public, hybrid and mobile cloud storage services.

 1. Private Cloud